wkumari/draft-kh-dnsop-7706bis/README.md

-Kumari & Hoffman        Expires December 26, 2018               [Page 1]
+Kumari & Hoffman        Expires February 10, 2019               [Page 1]

-Internet-Draft            Running Root on Local                June 2018
+Internet-Draft            Running Root on Local              August 2018

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on December 26, 2018.
+   This Internet-Draft will expire on February 10, 2019.

 Copyright Notice